anhnhivu/fs-open/part2/phonebook/README.md

 2.16.
 Extract the code handles the communication with the backend into its own module.

 2.17.
 Make it possible for users to delete entries from the phonebook.
-Confirm the action by using `window.confirm`.
+Confirm the action by using `window.confirm` => took a lot of time to figure out but it works really fine now.

+> click `delete` --> update the names shown on the screen --> delete the entry from `db.json`
+>
+> if `delete` in the filter section --> set the filter input blank

-2.18*.
-Change the funtionality so that if a number is added to an already existing user, the new number will replace the old number.
+**2.18***.
+Change the funtionality so that if a number is added to an already existing user, the new number will replace the old number. **Not Completed.**

 ----